 Materialistic thinking, science, is thus evil.
 It is sinful.
 And it will lead to our ruination.

 The essence of the sin Steiner described is reliance on the brain.
 Steiner taught that the brain, being a merely physical organ, is incapable for real cognition.
 It can learn nothing of ultimate importance.
 The nerves and brain are merely a physical expression of real cognition, which occurs elsewhere.
 In this sense, “materialistic thinking” is not so much the content of sinful thoughts as the use of the wrong organ in our efforts to think.
 The use of the mere, material brain leads us into error.

 Real cognition, Steiner said, comes to us from the spirit realm.
-In a sense, we do not think the important, real thoughts, the thoughts that reveal spiritual truth.
-Rather, the gods think these thoughts, and our brains are mere receptacles for the gods' thoughts — imperfect receptacles.
-To truly apprehend the gods' thoughts, to attain real cognition, we must develop better organs: incorporeal organs of clairvoyance.
+Living here in the physical universe, incarnated within physical bodies, we do not produce real thoughts, thoughts that reveal spiritual truth.
+Rather, the gods produce these thoughts, and our brains are mere receptacles — imperfect receptacles — for the gods' thoughts.
+To truly apprehend the gods' thoughts, to attain real cognition, we must develop better, finer organs than our physical brains: We must develop incorporeal organs of clairvoyance.

 Steiner pinned his teachings on the rejection of science, the brain, and intellect — that is, real knowledge of the real world.
-Instead, he advocated clairvoyance (which does not exist ), operating through imaginary, non-material organs.
+Instead, he advocated clairvoyance (which does not exist ), which he said operates through ethereal organs.
 This is moonshine, yet it is the essence of Steiner’s teachings.

 Science is mankind’s highest attainment.
 Raising ourselves laboriously from millennia of ignorance and superstition, we have begun to gain genuine information about our surroundings and ourselves.
 This is not something we should lightly toss away.
 It is our finest legacy and our greatest hope.
 And yet Steiner would junk it in favor of mystical claptrap.